-Find out everything you need to know about the Kalpitiya diving scene in 2018/19
+Find out everything you need to know about diving at Bar Reef, Kalpitiya.

 From the time of the Tamil Kingdom to the rip-roaring watersports events of just last summer, life in Kalpitiya has always revolved around the sea.

 While the town has long been known as a world-class kiteboarding destination, diving is now firmly on its way to becoming one of the most exciting things to do in Kalpitiya’s great outdoors.

 For one, it’s easily one of the best (not to mention the most wildly underrated) diving locations on this side of the Indian Ocean.

 The marine life is insanely rich and diverse.

 There’s a long, reliable season that offers perfect conditions for exploring the underwater world.

 And best of all, there’s a bunch of local schools and divers who are mega enthusiastic about spreading their love for this little patch of ocean paradise.

 So, are you ready to learn the basics about the Kalpitiya diving scene?
 Let’s jump right in: